TwoRingSoft/Pippin/README.md

 The following hand rolled implementations are available:

+- Debugging: DebugViewController
 - CoreDataController (wip extracting Model protocol)
 - Locator: CoreLocationAdapter (and CoreLocationSimulator–wip)
 - Defaults and DefaultsKey: DefaultDefaults and DefaultDefaultsKey (say _that_ fast five times)

 **\*Note:** Crashlytics is a special case, because it delivers a static binary, which is disallowed in CocoaPods framework dependency chains. `CrashlyticsAdapter.swift` is delivered separately in the repo, as it's not able to be built in the Pippin pod target due to the simple required `import Crashlytics` in that file.
 Whereas Pippin declares podspec dependencies on the aforementioned pods, you must specify `pod 'Crashlytics'` in your own Podfile and manually add `CrashlyticsAdapter.swift` to your project for it to work correctly.

+#### Aspects

+There are a few protocols defining cross cutting concerns across components, like theming and debugging of components that deliver UI.

+- Themeable: provide access to `UIAppearanceProxy` based theming of UI elements
+- Debuggable: deliver UI controls to exercise and manipulate UI components, for use by developers and testers
+- EnvironmentallyConscious: provide a back reference to the `Environment` to use other PIppin components, e.g. the `CrashReporter` and `Logger` working together

 #### Components to add: